Exploring Some Red Wine Blends

 Red wine blends are common in Europe.
 Just look at the great Bordeaux.
 (And yes, I should add that there are 100% Cabernet Bordeaux but they are few and far between.)
 But American wineries tend toward varietal-driven wines.

 Any list of the most popular styles mentions Cabernet Sauvignon, Chardonnay and Merlot but rarely does a red wine blend make a “favorites” list.
 (Unless it’s Harlan Estate.
-One of Napa’s most pricey and acclaimed wines is actually a red wine blend, although most wine lovers refer to it as a Cabernet Sauvignon, which is the blend’s dominant grape.)
+One of Napa’s most pricey and acclaimed wines is actually a red wine blend, although most wine lovers refer to it as a Cabernet Sauvignon.
+Cabernet is the famed blend’s dominant grape.)

 Why should you choose a wine blend?